lmammino/blog/2016-03-21-pull-streams.md

-# let's talk about streams

-## What are streams?
+# Streams in Node
 Streams are an asynchronous abstraction that allows dealing with data in small chunks, pushing bottlenecks into the IO layer.
-This usually leads to less memory cost and increased performance, which is a very good thing.
+This usually leads to less memory cost and increased performance, which is a _very_ good thing.

 In streams, data flows from a source, through a bunch of through streams, into a sink: